 When you do review a correct answer, make sure you congratulate yourself: Focus on why you got it right, and how you’ll get questions like that right in the future.
 By doing this kind of “positive review” of a test, you can help maintain a focus on success that leads to confidence.
 Confidence that can then, in turn, banish your MCAT anxiety and the stress it brings.

-Also remember: the whole point of doing MCAT practice tests is to LEARN.
+Also, remember: the whole point of doing MCAT practice tests is to LEARN.
 And so it doesn’t matter what you score, as long as you learn as much as you possibly can.

 You should strongly consider a routine habit of meditation, yoga, or some other way to effectively manage your MCAT stress.
 Research has shown that both meditation and yoga have major positive benefits.
-These both also help you develop stronger focus, so they'll serve you well in medical school, too.
+These also help you develop stronger focus, so they'll serve you well in medical school, too.

-Choosing a stress management technique that works for you is an essential life skill as an aspiring doctor so the sooner you get into the habit, the better!
+Choosing a stress management technique that works for you is an essential life skill as an aspiring doctor, so the sooner you get into the habit, the better!

-Tip 5: Make a plan
+Tip 5: Make A Plan